InsaneCoder789/Student-Database-Manager/README.md

   <p>However the GUI is made strictly for prototyping and testing ..
 Hence Python stopped maintaining the GUI designs.</p>
   But they did make a new module design called "ttk" but that limits the oppurtunities for designing the GUi

-  Hence I decided to take some crucial steps and design my GUI like a real app 🌇
+  Here is my take to design Tkinter GUI like a real app 🌇

 ------------------------------------------------------------------------------------------------------------------------------------